 How and when is an antibody test performed?

-The antibody test contains IgM or IgG antibodies to COVID-19 coronavirus.
-The blood specimen for the rapid antibody test is collected from fingertip, and the test is completed in about 15 minutes.
+Antibody tests are intended for the detection of IgM or IgG class antibodies to SARS-CoV-2 virus.
+A blood specimen for the rapid antibody test is collected from fingertip, and the test is completed in about 15 minutes.
 A laboratory confirmatory antibody test uses venous blood and can take from several hours up to days.

 The antibody test is recommended to be part of a doctor's assessment to support the diagnosis of prolonged and suspected coronavirus respiratory infections in which at least 10 days have elapsed since the onset of symptoms.
 A positive antibody test result in a patient with respiratory symptoms should always be confirmed with a nasopharyngeal sample to exclude coronavirus infection at the infectious stage.
 A positive antibody result from an asymptomatic patient taken as a fingertip examination can be confirmed by a laboratory test taken from venous blood.

 Molecular coronavirus tests detect viral nucleic acid, i.e., identifies certain virus-specific genes that indicate that the virus is present in the specimen.
 The molecular test is commonly performed on a sample taken from the nasopharynx with a flexible nasopharyngeal swab.
 The virus is present in the mucous membranes especially in the early stages of the disease.
 A positive molecular test result is a very reliable indicator of infection.
 However, a negative result does not completely rule out coronavirus disease, as the secretion of the virus into the mucosa varies between individuals and the success of sampling and/or laboratory analysis also affects the result.
 Antibody testing can provide more information in such cases.

 Biomedical laboratory tests